Dash-Kit/dash-kit-core/README.md

 ## PaginatedList

-To incapsulate data for lists that you can download page by page, we wrote `PaginatedList`.
+To encapsulate data for lists that you can download page by page, we wrote `PaginatedList`.

-Ussualy you can meet the next meta information for paginated resources:
+Usually you can meet the next meta information for paginated resources:
 ```js
 'data': {
   'items':[YOUR_DATA],